bytedance/coconut_cvpr2024/tutorials/open_vocabulary_segmentation/README.md

 # install the multi-scale deformable conv
 cd fcclip/modeling/pixel_decoder/ops
-pip install -3 . # it is recommended to use pip install instead of sh make.sh which does not work any more.
+pip install -e . # it is recommended to use pip install instead of sh make.sh which does not work any more.

 ```